Last Updated on January 3, 2022 by Heather Hart, ACSM EP, CSCS

 While your ultramarathon training volume and stress level is lower, you are able to put more time and effort into your strength training.
 This will also help you build a solid, strong foundation to continue to build upon as your ultramarathon training becomes more intense.

-Rest: 90 seconds or longer.
+Rest: 30-90 seconds.
 You want the recovery period to be long enough to feel fully rested before your next set.
 For heavy lifts, this may take upwards of multiple minutes.